DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-12-02-reasons-for-rejection-iteration-6.md

 This makes the reasons easier to distinguish.

+We also changed “Presentation skills” to “Teaching demonstration” so that it can be used in a broader range of situations.

 ### Changing “Give details” to “Details”

 We changed all instances of “Give details” to “Details”.
 This is more concise.

-### Showing certain reasons when they’re relevant to the application
+### Showing certain reasons only when they’re relevant to the application

 We’ll only show:

 - “No science GCSE at minimum grade 4 or C, or equivalent” when the candidate is applying to a primary course
-- “Subject knowledge” when the candidate is applying to a primary course
+- “Subject knowledge” when the candidate is applying to a secondary course
-- “Visa sponsorship” when the candidate does not have British citizenship
+- “Visa sponsorship” when the candidate is not a British or Irish citizen

+### Deciding not to change ‘teaching knowledge and ability’ to ‘teaching knowledge, ability and interview’

+Our analysis shows that 14% of applications are rejected due to performance at interview.

+We asked users to reject an application on the basis that the candidate did not perform well at interview.
+Some users did not instantly tick “teaching knowledge and ability”.

+We considered changing the label to “Teaching knowledge, ability and interview”.
+But we decided not to because it could cause hesitation.
+For example, the user may think that it would contain “Did not attend interview” which is actually within “Communication, attendance and scheduling”.

 ### Deciding not to change “safeguarding” to “possible risk to children”